mariamkopaleishvili1/TeamA-DDIT-2026/deli wk2/prediction_market_roi_model.md

 The upside case assumes the product is embedded inside TBC or another large bank ecosystem, using lower-cost internal wallet, account-transfer, or closed-loop payment rails.

-### What to validate

-Before final submission, the team should request quotes or estimates from:

-- TBC Pay,
-- Bank of Georgia payment gateway,
-- Payze,
-- Georgian Card,
-- card acquiring provider,
-- bank transfer / wallet provider.

 ---

 ## 2. Market-Maker / Liquidity Subsidy